mfaani/mfaani/content/posts/devtools/why-does-pod-lib-lint-fail-suddenly-fail-to-build.md

 What you have to understand is that:
 - At step 3.1, your agent has now downloaded the 4.1.4 PodSpec.
-- Your linting is rightfully oblivious to `pod lib lint`.
+- Your linting is rightfully oblivious to `Podfile.lock`.
 It will use 4.1.4 (not 4.1.3)

 At this moment your linting vs. normal project building/running have bifurcated into using two different sets of dependencies.
-In my situation, the 4.1.4 had some buggy code.
-It was causing linting to fail.
+In my situation, the 4.1.4 was causing a compilation error.
+Linting was failing.

 ### Debugging tips to resolve such issues faster?
 1. In general if things only fail on CI, then it's usually a good idea to go step by step with exactly what your CI is doing.